happybono/SonataSmooth.Tune.Etude/README.md

 #### January 01, 2026
 > Initial release.

+#### April 15, 2026
+> Updated sample code dependencies to the latest package versions.

 ## How to Use SonataSmooth.Tune (with Étude Sample)

 This section describes how to use the SonataSmooth.Tune library, as demonstrated in the `SonataSmooth.Tune.Etude` sample application (`FrmMain.cs` and `FrmMain.Designer.cs`).